10 October 2024

 Customer-facing roles

-Just over 40% of public servants who responded to the Te Taunaki Public Service Census 2021 survey have customer-facing roles, working directly with the public, external customers and clients, or people in their care.
+In 2021, just over 40% of public servants who responded to the Te Taunaki Public Service Census had customer-facing roles, working directly with the public, external customers and clients, or people in their care.
 Of those who responded to the survey, two-thirds of customer-facing workers were female.

 Customer Facing(XLSX, 11 KB)